Vietnam is a country that spans long from North to South and the cuisine styles vary greatly in each region.

 To me, the Queen’s Banh Mi tasted fresher (more crunchy raw veggies) and less greasy, which makes it such a delightful experience to eat.
 In fact, we loved it so much that we ordered Banh Mi Thap Cham from Madam Khanh for breakfast every day for the three days that we were in Hoi An.

 Here is a HUGE hint: If you are staying near the old city, you can get Madam Khanh’s Banh Mi delivered to you via Grab – the super app in South East Asia, kinda like Uber.
-Going to the restaurant is worth to do once for the authentic experience, but we visited Hoi An in May when it was REALLY hot (the mercury hits 37-39C during the day… if you can imagine) and walking around before 4 PM isn’t always feasible.
+Going to the restaurant is worth doing once for the authentic experience, but we visited Hoi An in May when it was REALLY hot (the mercury hits 37-39C during the day… if you can imagine).
+Walking around before 4 PM isn’t always feasible.
 I actually got a migraine from the heat, so having the Banh Mi delivered really helped.
 And, the delivery fee is very minimal – about 5,000 VND.

 Where to get Banh Mi in Hoi An